Elizabeth Strout: The Burgess Boys and recent work

 Strout broke from her usual multi-year break in between novels to publish Anything Is Possible (2017), her sixth novel.
 Anything Is Possible was called a "literary mean joke" due to its "hurting men and women, desperate for liberation from their wounds" in contrast to its title.
 The novel had her noted as "a master of the story cycle" by Heller McCalpin of NPR.
 It was largely seen as an advance on her previous book due to its "ability to render quiet portraits of the indignities and disappointments of normal life, and the moments of grace and kindness we are gifted in response" according to Susan Scarf Merrell of The Washington Post.
-Anything Is Possible won The Story Prize for books published in 2017.'
+Anything Is Possible won The Story Prize for books published in 2017.

 A sequel to Olive Kitteridge, titled Olive, Again, was published in October 2019.
 Olive, Again was selected for Oprah's Book Club.

 In October 2021, Oh William! was published.
 The novel revisits the world of Lucy Barton, and according to Strout, is primarily about "how hard it is ever to know anyone, including ourselves".
 It was named to the shortlist of the 2022 Booker Prize.

 A year later Strout published a pandemic novel, Lucy by the Sea.
 It portrays Lucy and her ex-husband William quarantining in Maine.
 The New York Times Book review praised the "intimacy and candor" of Lucy's voice, noting that her halting rhythms resonate.

 In 2024, Strout returned to her characters Lucy Barton, Olive Kitteridge, Bob Burgess, and Isabelle Goodrow, now all living in Crosby, Maine, in Tell Me Everything.
 Oprah selected the novel for her book club, and it was shortlisted for the 2025 Books Are My Bag Readers' Awards.
 The Washington Post described it as "canny and radiant" and The New York Times Book Review praised its "abundance of searing and plain-spoken insights."
-Other reviews were less complimentary.
+Other reviews were less favorable.
 Both The New Republic and the TLS found the novel suffered from sentimentality, with the latter describing it as a "jostling, jarring mess."

+In May 2026, she published the novel The Things We Never Say through Viking Press, and, in September 2026, it was shortlisted for The Booker Prize.